 CCM1130 - Overview: Finalising Earnings for Employed and Self-employed

 Employees will be able to base both their initial and final figures on the P60 they receive from their employers.
-Self-employed claimants will use the figure of income on the relevant SA return.
+Self-employed customers will use the figure of income on the relevant SA return.
 The time scales will normally be different for the employed and self-employed, because of the longer time allowed to make a return of business profits.

-A self-employed claimant would base their initial 2005/6 claim on the return for 2003/4, due to be filed by 31/01/2005.
-There will usually be a longer interval before the amount of the award can be finally determined, as the return which includes income for 2005/6 will not become due until 31/01/2007.
+A self-employed customer would base their initial 2011/12 claim on the return for 2009/10, due to be filed by 31/01/2011.
+There will usually be a longer interval before the amount of the award can be finally determined, as the return which includes income for 2011/12 will not become due until 31/01/2013.

 Example 6:

 Nick, a self-employed chauffeur, has been claiming tax credits since April 2003.
-His 2005/6 claim (based on his estimate of his income for 2004/05 -PY, which he provided by 06/07/2005) cannot be finalised until 31/01/2007.
-He will be asked to provide an estimate of his 2005/06 income by 06/07/2006 and to correct it, if necessary, by 31/07/2007.
-At this date he should have filed his 2005/06 SA return (filing date 31/01/2007) so he will be able to use the figure of income on the return to finalise his NTC award.
+His 2010/11 award was based on his income for 2009/10 - PY, He will be asked to provide details of his 2010/11 income by 31/07/2011.
+If he cannot provide actual income, he should give us an estimate of his income by 31/07/2011 and provide actual income figures, if different by 31/01/2012.
+At this date he should have filed his 2010/11 SA return (filing date 31/01/2012) so he will be able to use the figure of income on the return to finalise his NTC entitlement.